Steveorevo/node-red-contrib-actionflows/README.md

 ### Nesting
 ActionFlows can be nested whereby a flow segment can include an `action` node that in turn, invokes additional `action in/out` flow segments.
-One way to trace an ActionFlows' sequence is to use the `delay` node.
+One way to trace an ActionFlows' sequence is to use the "Debug invocation sequence" checkbox or, (as illustrated below) by using the `delay` node.
 Be sure to set the delay to above 2 seconds to see the blue dot appear in the `action in/out` flow path and for the green dot and "running" indicator under the active `action` node.
 Please see the animated gif below.